Ida Holz: Biography

 At the beginning of the 1970s, Holz was part of the first generation of Uruguayan computer science students, trained by the Engineering Faculty of the University of the Republic.

 In 1964 she married the artist Anhelo Hernández, dedicated to contemporary painting, and who joined the Torres García Workshop.
 In 1976 they went into exile in Mexico.
 During this period, Holz worked in the General Directorate of Economic and Social Policy.
-Later she worked at that country's National Institute of Statistics.
+Later she worked at that country's National Statistics Institute.
 The Mexican government came to offer her the directorship, but she had already decided to return to Uruguay.

 In 1986 she competed for the directorship of the Central Information Service of the University of the Republic (SECIU) and was successful.
 From this position, Ida Holz led the development of the Internet in Uruguay beginning in the early 1990s.
 Since then, she has played a prominent role in the development and evolution of information and communications technology in Uruguay.
 Since 2005 she has worked in the directorate of the Agency for Development of Electronic Government and Society of Information and Knowledge (AGESIC).
 She was also one of the promoters of the Ceibal project.

 Holz is recognized for having opposed a conference in Rio de Janeiro in 1991, at which the United States and Europe imposed their authorities at the Latin American level on the nascent global network.

 Under her direction, in 1994 SECIU installed the first Internet node in Uruguay.